LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 The only thing a single component knows is how these dependencies can be used, but it has no idea where they came from and how they were created.

-There is a large spectrium of Dependency Injection frameworks available, which shows the demand for such systems.
+There is a large spectrum of Dependency Injection frameworks available, which shows the demand for such systems.
 The lack of internal dependencies makes it much easier to test the separate components, since all the dependencies can easily be mocked.